aegrumet/umbilical/README.md

 - `subscribeRegExp(string, string[])`: subscribe to podpings whose URLs (v0.x) or IRIs (v1.x) match RegExps built from the given string(s)
 - `unsubscribeRegExp(string, string[])`: unsubscribe from podpings whose URLs (v0.x) or IRIs (v1.x) match RegExps built from the given string(s)

+## podping webpush API (experimental)

+Sends webpush notifications to subscribed clients.

+Note: this feature requires an always-on server deployment, such as Digital Ocean App or Google Cloud Run with cpu throttling disabled.

+API:

+- `GET /API/server/podping-webpush/pubkey`: get the public key for webpush

+  - response body:

+    ```
+    publicKey: string
+    ```

+- `PUT /API/server/podping-webpush/register`: subscribe to podping updates for the given RSS URLs and push subscription

+  - body:

+    ```
+    {
+        rssUrls: string[],
+        pushSubscription: PushSubscription
+    }
+    ```

+  - The push subscription should be a JSON object as returned by the [PushManager.subscribe()](https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe) method.
+  - Subsequent calls overwrite previous state for the given subscription.

+- `DELETE /API/server/podping-webpush/register`: unsubscribe from podping updates for the given RSS URLs and push subscription

+  - body:

+    ```
+    {
+        pushSubscription: PushSubscription
+    }
+    ```

+  - The push subscription should be a JSON object as returned by the [PushManager.subscribe()](https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe) method.

 ## deploy

 The latest image for this repo is posted to [Docker Hub](https://hub.docker.com/r/aegrumet/umbilical/tags).